OV3RLORDS-MODS/GSM-GAME-SERVER-MANAGEMENT/README.md

 🧑‍💻 Intuitive Design: With its user-friendly interface, even those with minimal technical skills can easily use GSM.

 ⏱️ Fast Start: Get up and running in minutes.
-Choose your batch file, adjust settings, and start your server without extensive configuration or web panel setups.
+Choose your batch file, mod directry and adjust settings, and start your server without extensive configuration or web panel setups.

 ------------------------------------------------------------------------------------------------